Have you ever wondered how to stop buying stuff you don’t need? If so, you’re not alone. Keep reading to find out how I

-In particular, I was really bad with the “I deserve it” mentality; I worked long hours and I would always stop at the shops on my lunch break or on my way home.
+I was especially bad with the “I deserve it” mentality; I worked long hours and I always stopped at the shops on my lunch break or on my way home.
 I worked hard so I deserved something to cheer me up, right?
 (Of course, in reflection, I could have bought less and worked less instead!)

 I also had a weak spot for fashion blogs, which often led to expensive online purchases.
 When I decided to stop buying so much, I gave up fashion blogs because I wanted to stop online shopping and I knew they were triggering.

 Whatever your triggers are, learn to recognise them so you can take steps to manage them.
 If you shop on your lunch break because you’re bored, find a yoga class or start bringing a book.
 If you shop because you read fashion blogs, delete them from your favourites and start reading minimalism blogs instead.
 It’s a simple tip that will help you stop buying things for the sake of it.

 Find a supportive community.
 Like everything in life, it’s easier when you have people on your team— to celebrate your success and to keep you going when you slip up.

 Find friends or family that you can talk to about your goals, or if it’s not something you feel comfortable talking about in “real life”, try looking for supportive communities online.

 We all shop because we all want and need things—myself included.
-That’s why this isn’t a post about how to stop shopping altogether.
-Instead, it’s a post about how to stop mindlessly shopping for things you don’t need.
+That’s why this isn’t a post about how to stop buying things altogether.
+Instead, it’s about how to stop mindlessly shopping for things you don’t need.

 So my last tip for being purposeful and intentional about shopping is to plan to shop.

 Most of the time, we know when we will want or need new things (the change of seasons, the holidays, special events, etc.).
 If you plan your shopping ahead of time, you have time to think about your purpose and what you really need.